pioneer-dsl-2018/project/README.md

 ### Mutating

-We can add a element to another element in series or in parallel, for example, if we have another element declared:
+After having a base, we can add a element to another element in series or in parallel, for example, if I have another element declared right after the above program:

 ```
 # declaration